ixtalaat/portfolio/content/internships/iti-training.md

 - I completed an internship at ITI, where I received intensive training in web development using .NET.
 - This comprehensive program covered SQL Server, C#, LINQ, Entity Framework, and MVC architecture.
-- The highlight of the internship was a project focused on Movies CRUD operations, as well as authentication and authorization.
+- The highlight of the internship was a project focused on CRUD operations, as well as authentication and authorization.